top of page

 If you have been on the pill for years without anyone explaining what is actually happening inside your body — you deserve better.

 The renaming of PCOS to PMOS is not just a medical housekeeping exercise.
-It is an acknowledgement, finally, that this condition is real, complex, and deserving of the kind of thorough, personalised investigation that functional gynecology provides.
+It is an acknowledgment, finally, that this condition is real, complex, and deserving of the kind of thorough, personalized investigation that functional gynecology provides.

 Where to Start

-If you are in Dubai and you are living with PMOS — or suspect you might be — I would love to help you understand what is actually driving your symptoms and build a protocol that addresses the root of it.
+If you are in Dubai and living with PMOS — or suspect you might be — I would love to help you understand what is actually driving your symptoms.
+Together, we can build a protocol that addresses the root of your condition.

-Dr. Kubra is a functional gynecologist based in Dubai, specialising in hormonal health, perimenopause, PMOS, and integrative women's medicine.
+Dr. Kubra is a functional gynecologist based in Dubai, specializing in hormonal health, perimenopause, PMOS, and integrative women's medicine.

 Comments